Wisc-HCI/perlin_noise_node/README.md

 catkin_make
 ```

-After sourcing /path/to/your/catkin_ws/devel/setup.bash you should now be able to use the perlin_noise_filter package.
+After sourcing /path/to/your/catkin_ws/devel/setup.bash you should now be able to use the perlin_noise_node package.

 ## License